Skip to content

 January 2, 2019 by Untours Staff

 Anyone who knows us knows that here at UnTours, we LOVE Amsterdam.
-Of course we chose to base our popular Dutch Untour in nearby Leiden, a charming and central university town that is less busy and less touristy.
+Of course we chose to base our popular Dutch UnTour in nearby Leiden, a charming and central university town that is less busy and less touristy.
 Leiden has its own charms, but among its many merits is its short, direct train connection to Amsterdam, which allows for effortless day trips into Amsterdam.

 In the first installments of our Amsterdam museum guide, we have highlighted the best of Amsterdam’s museums of art and local life.
 In this third installment, we highlight the museums that share Amsterdam’s deep Jewish history and heritage.
 Here is our third and final installment, to round out your Amsterdam museum overview!